cgaebel/NewLang/README.markdown

 prefer something resembling the lunate epsilon.
 We could use {, but that would be incredibly unintuitive to C++-style programmers._

-### Generics should be implemented only for classes.

-_ben: Function templates are almost never necessary.
-In fact, the only instance I can think of where they're useful is for functions for generic numeric operations, like averaging a vector of numbers (either floats or integers), where the code is the same for both._

 ### How should class generics be implemented?

 _ben: My current way would be:_